sarnau/simple-monitor/README.md

 - Access the container at [hostname]:8000

 ## Managing the server:
-- Click the 'Add Device' button to add a new host
-  - If no port is specified, ICMP pings will be used
-  - If a friendly name is provided, the dashboard will display that.
-If no friendly name is provided, the dashboard will display the fqdn + the port or PING if no port provided.
-- When adding a new device via the add device button, the device will be first be checked at that time.
 - Failed devices will always be at the top.
+- The last time a device was seen is shown in the "Last Seen" column.
-- To delete or edit a device, click the manage devices link and click the host tabs.
+- To add, delete or edit a device, click the manage devices link and click the host tabs.
 - Click run report to ping all devices right now.
 - If you would like auto reporting, set the 'run_report' script on a cron job.
 Alternatively, sending an empty POST request to [hostname]:8000/check-devices will poll all devices.